 Hormone replacement therapy, also known as menopausal hormone therapy (MHT) or hormone therapy (HT), uses medications that contain the female hormones that the body has stopped producing after menopause.
 The primary reasons that women use HRT are for the relief of hot flashes, night sweats, and vaginal dryness.

 Current guidelines support the use of HRT for the treatment of severe hot flashes that do not respond to non-hormonal therapies.
-Specific recommendations:
+Specific recommendations include:

 Initiating Therapy.
 Before starting HRT, your doctor should give you a comprehensive physical exam and take your medical history to evaluate your risks for heart disease, stroke, blood clots, osteoporosis, and breast cancer.
 While taking HRT, you should have regular mammograms and pelvic exams and Pap smears.
 Current guidelines recommend that if HRT is needed, it should be initiated around the time of menopause.
 Studies indicate that the risk of serious side effects is lower for women who use HRT while in their 50s.
-Women who start HRT past the age of 59, or who continue to use it past this age, have a higher risk for side effects such as heart attack, stroke, blood clots, or breast cancer.
+Recent research suggests that women who start HRT past the age of 60 have a higher risk for side effects such as heart attack, stroke, blood clots, or breast cancer.

-Women who experience premature menopause (before age 40) are usually prescribed HRT or oral contraceptives to help prevent bone loss.
+Women who experience premature menopause are usually prescribed HRT or oral contraceptives to help prevent bone loss.
 These women should be reevaluated when they reach the age of natural menopause (around age 51) to determine whether they should continue to take hormones.

 Discontinuing Therapy.
 When a woman stops taking HRT, perimenopausal symptoms may recur.
 There is about a 50% chance of hot flashes recurring regardless of whether HRT is suddenly stopped or gradually tapered off.
 When a woman reaches full menopause, symptoms will eventually go away.